 It’s tempting to think that RC planes have down thrust simply because when the throttle is advanced the nose comes up and the plane climbs too much, just because this is one of the effects of applying power.
 A properly adjusted plane will maintain a level attitude at all throttle settings, or at least come close to this ideal, and proper adjustment is achieved by pointing the engine up, down, or level as required by the rest of the airframe.
 Airfoil selection and wing location relative to the engine are the key factors determining the proper vertical orientation of the thrust line.

 For example, a typical balsa trainer needs a lot of down thrust.
 This plane has a high lift airfoil, which translates to high drag, and it’s on top of the fuselage, so the center of drag is very high in relation to the center of thrust.
 This causes a rotational tendency with the center of drag as the axis.
-The result is that the airplane pitches upward when the throttle is advanced, as if you were pushing forward on an object hanging from the ceiling by a string.
+The result is that the airplane pitches upward when the throttle is advanced, like when you push a kid on a swing.
 The high angle of attack slows the plane down, and the plane will stall or at least wallow around, or if the engine is very powerful the plane will go slow and climb like crazy.
 Pitching up and climbing can be mitigated by trimming the elevator down, but then you have a twitchy plane with a bunch of lift in the rear, and the nose drops when you cut the throttle and try to land.
 To maintain pitch stability at all throttle settings, the ideal thrust line theoretically should pass through the center of drag (although this ideal is not achievable in most designs).
 The engine should be pointed down, so the imaginary line along the propeller shaft will project aftwards pretty close to the center of drag.